dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 *subject* Version Controlled MySQL Replica

 What are your biggest database worries?
-Everyone has heard stories about a bad query that deleted tables and crashed apps.
+Everyone has heard stories about a bad query that broke production for hours or days.
 Sure you have logs and backups for recovery but they are limited.

 Now imagine that your database backup behaved like a Git repo.
 An audit log of every cell, time travel, and branches for development.